Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Can I get a VA rating for high cholesterol?

-There is no high cholesterol VA rating, but you may qualify for VA disability if you have a similar condition like high blood pressure.
+There is no high cholesterol VA rating, but you may qualify for VA disability if you have a similar condition, such as high blood pressure.
 The VA rates high blood pressure at 10%, 20%, 40%, and 60%, depending on the severity of your condition.

 Is there a high triglycerides VA disability rating?